Skip to Content

 Decking Materials

-Wooden decking, such as Bare Decor’s teak deck tiles, is an aesthetically pleasing, durable material.
-Teak is a hardwood that weathers well with low maintenance and resists mildew and insect infestation.
-Is there a downside?
-Teak is a dense material when stowed that will add more weight to your RV than plastic, metal sheeting, or composite deck tiles.
-The vibrant color of teak can fade in the sun over time, but the application of teak oil can refresh the color and protect the wood.
+However, when stowed, it is a dense material, which adds more weight to the RV than plastic, metal sheeting, or composite deck tiles.
+The vibrant teak color can fade in the sun over time, but applying teak oil can refresh the color and protect the wood.

 Sizing Decks & Stairs